Artist Biographies – Sorted by Last Name – P – R

 More information on this artist is available via his web site at http://www.raypettibon.com/

-Aubrey Powell – Notable album cover art credits – Pink Floyd – Dark Side of the Moon, Wish You Were Here and Animals; T.Rex – Electric Warrior; Led Zeppelin – Houses of The Holy and Presence; Genesis – The Lamb Lies Down on Broadway
+Aubrey Powell – Notable album cover art credits – Pink Floyd – Dark Side of the Moon, Wish You Were Here, Discovery and Animals; T.Rex – Electric Warrior; Led Zeppelin – Houses of The Holy and Presence; Genesis – The Lamb Lies Down on Broadway; Judas Priest – Rising In The East; UB40 – Who You Fighting For?; Robert Plant – Sixty Six To Timbuktu; Bad Company – Company of Strangers; Deep Purple – Nobody’s Perfect; Paul McCartney & Wings – Venus & Mars

-Aubrey “Po” Powell was born in Sussex, England in September of 1946 and attended The Kings School near Cambridge.
-After completing his studies, his circle of friends in Cambridge included artist Storm Thorgerson and a young musician named Syd Barrett, who’d recently started a band called Pink Floyd (the three would be roommates for a while, sharing a flat in South Kensington, London).
-He took a job as a production set designer in London in 1965 and joined forces with Thorgerson in 1968 to form their own design firm, which they’d call Hipgnosis after seeing the unknown-but-intriguing word scribbled on a door frame (perhaps by Barrett?) in their apartment.
+(b.
+September, 1946 in Sussex, England) Aubrey “Po” Powell attended The Kings School near Cambridge.
+After completing his studies (and beginning his career in the arts in London in 1965 as a scenic designer for several TV shows), his circle of friends in Cambridge grew to include artist Storm Thorgerson and a young musician named Syd Barrett, who’d recently started a band called Pink Floyd (the three would be roommates for a while, sharing a flat in South Kensington, London).
+He left his position as a production designer in 1968 and joined forces with Thorgerson to form their own design firm, which they’d call Hipgnosis after seeing the unknown-but-intriguing word scribbled on a door frame (perhaps by Barrett?) in their apartment.

 The young design/photography firm produced their first album cover – for Pink Floyd’s A Saucerful of Secrets – in 1968 and soon after moved into a studio space in Soho, where they’d they stay busy until 1982 working with on projects both in the music business (for Pink Floyd, Led Zeppelin, Yes, Genesis, Black Sabbath and many others) and for other traditional advertising clients including Levis, Volvo, Peugeot, Xerox and Kronenbourg beer.
 During this period, the firm received five nominations for packaging design awards from the Grammy organization.